duckdb/pg_duckdb/docs/types.md

 $$);
 ```

-**Note**: UNION functions have specific parameter requirements.
-Use `union_value(tag_name := value)` syntax rather than separate tag and value parameters.
+> **Note**: `UNION` functions have specific parameter requirements.
+Use the `union_value(tag_name := value)` syntax rather than separate tag and value parameters.

-**PostgreSQL Mapping**: UNION values are converted to PostgreSQL text representation showing the tag and value.
+**PostgreSQL Mapping**: `UNION` values are converted to a PostgreSQL text representation showing the tag and value.

 ### ARRAY vs LIST Types

-**DuckDB LIST**: Native DuckDB collection type with flexible nesting
+-   **DuckDB `LIST`**: A native DuckDB collection type with flexible nesting.
-- Elements can be of any type, including other LISTs
+    -   Elements can be of any type, including other `LIST`s.
-- Size is not fixed
+    -   Size is not fixed.
-- Optimized for analytical operations
+    -   Optimized for analytical operations.

-**PostgreSQL ARRAY**: PostgreSQL's native array type
+-   **PostgreSQL `ARRAY`**: PostgreSQL's native array type.
-- Rectangular (all sub-arrays at same level have same size)
+    -   Rectangular (all sub-arrays at the same level must have the same size).
-- Multi-dimensional with fixed dimensions
+    -   Multi-dimensional with fixed dimensions.
-- Integrates with PostgreSQL array operators
+    -   Integrates with PostgreSQL array operators.

 ```sql
 -- DuckDB LIST (flexible nesting) - requires DuckDB execution context